© All Rights Reserved rd wrld1yr

 See also Travel Safety

 Djibouti generally is a very safe country to travel around and one of the safest anywhere in Africa.
 Even walking around the capital is safe for most of the day and in almost every area.
 Just take your normal precautions like you would do anywhere else in a big city.
-The main thing to concern is the extreme heat in some lower parts of the country where summer temperatures reach 50 °C degrees Celcius.
-Bring sufficient water and fuel is you are by car.
+Visitors should be aware of the risk of banditry if traveling outside the capital city though.
+The main thing to concern is the extreme heat in some lower parts of the country where summer temperatures reach 50 °C. Bring sufficient water and fuel is you are by car.

 See also International Telephone Calls